Universality of giant diffusion in tilted periodic potentials: INTRODUCTION

-However, the diffusion coefficient is represented by an integration and is not expressed as a function of external force $F$.
-Therefore, it is difficult to see the universality of the GD in general.
+However, since the diffusion coefficient is expressed as an integral, it is not explicitly represented as a function of the external force $F$ .
+This makes it challenging to reveal the universality of GD in a general context.}

 This paper aims to provide a new model of diffusion under a tilted periodic potential based on biased CTRWs to investigate a universality of GD.
 From previous studies \cite {dechant2019continuous}, it is shown that the Brownian motion in the periodic potential can be mapped to a CTRW.
 Therefore, we expect that the Brownian motion in the tilted periodic potential can be mapped to a biased CTRW.
-However, {the ordinary biased CTRWs cannot exhibit GD.
+However, the ordinary biased CTRWs cannot exhibit GD.
 We propose a variation of the biased CTRW model as a model to explain GD.
-To construct a model of the GD, we introduce a flight time in the biased CTRW, which is the time for a Brownian particle to move from a top to one of its two adjacent bottoms of the potential.}
+To construct a model of the GD, we introduce a flight time in the biased CTRW, which is the time for a Brownian particle to move from a top to one of its two adjacent bottoms of the potential.

 This paper is organized as follows.
 In Section II, we describe a biased CTRW with flight times, which is a model of the GD.
 In Section III, we derive the diffusion coefficient in a biased CTRW with flight and show the universality of the GD in tilted periodic potential.
 The theoretical results are applied to diffusion in a sawtooth periodic potential.
 Section IV is devoted to the conclusion.